Non-binary: Genderfluid

 Genderfluid individuals do not adhere to a fixed gender identity; their genders change depending on time, place and situation, combining elements from one or more genders at different times.
 This identity can overlap with bigender, trigender, polygender or pangender expressions.

 Pangender

 ' individuals identify with multiple or all genders, sometimes experiencing all these identities simultaneously.

 Polygender

 Polygender, plurigender or multigender is a non-binary identity in which the person experiences multiple genders.
 Pangender, bigender, and trigender are examples of multi-gender identities, sometimes along with androgyne, associated with demigender.

 Two-spirit

 Originating from a 1990 Indigenous LGBTQ gathering in Winnipeg, the term two-spirit refers to individuals within Indigenous North American communities who embody qualities or fulfill roles across traditional gender distinctions.

 Xenogender

 Xenogender encompasses a variety of gender identities that are defined using concepts not based on traditional male or female categories, often drawn from natural, inanimate, or abstract sources, representing a departure from the typical human gender binary.
 People who identify with a xenogender may not have the words to describe their gender, so instead they compare it to something else.
+The term was coined in 2014 by Tumblr user Baaphomett.